 The problem is that this information, just the awareness of it, seemed to break my mind because of the magnitude and fear that would have to be threaded through just to grasp the reality of it.
 And the reality of it could easily be dismissed so that no heavy lifting had to be done by my soul.

-Which brings me back to politics, as it essentially is no different from a high school popularity content.
+Which brings me back to politics, as it essentially is no different from a high school popularity contest.
 We simply go on the “feeling” of which leader would be less corrupt then the other.
 We then scrutinize and peer into their whole life (or the life of their opposition) instead of shedding the light on ourselves, the only ones that could truly bring the change we say we desire.
-So on a collective level, mind control was simply the lock-step corruption in all sectors of society that preyed on our innocence and trust with other humans while showcasing our shadow self as the idol upon which demands worship in the form of money, and overindulgence or overachievement.
+So on a collective level, mind control was simply the lock-step corruption in all sectors of society that preyed on our innocence and trust with other humans while showcasing our shadow self as the idol upon which demands worship in the form of money, an overindulgence, or overachievement.

 There was a man by the name of Jiddu Krishnamurti.
-One could call him an “expert human” of (which are rare to find on planet Earth).
+One could call him an “expert human” (which are rare to find on planet Earth).
 He would often ask people in his talks questions such as “Why don’t you understand it right away?”
 As a response to people’s bewilderment on how to transform themselves and therefore the whole society.
 Is it possible to leap across this abyss in a single bound?

 In 2020, I was urged by channeled information, to vote.
 Because this information saw 2020 as being a “defining election year” for all of us.
 Knowing everything I knew, this seemed absurd.
 “Why take a step backwards when one could leap across?”
 I kept telling myself.
 I very much enjoyed the idea of “getting it” within the span of a snap between two fingers.
 The idea of Enlightenment was readily in my grasp, all I had to do was just understand.
 Upon “understanding”, all my problems would be solved, and therefore I would be a model citizen to my society, and a model human to the world.
 My actions perfect (political or otherwise), my knowledge complete.
-The understanding kept its silence.
+This understanding kept its silence.

 Krishnamurti’s confounding words were talked about by a pop mystic by the name of Sadhguru.
 Sadhguru explained how Krishnamurti’s path was that of the intellect and the complete dissection of it.
 Words like a knife for razor sharp intellects.
 However, in our world, the intellect is often caught up in myriads of thought forms, many of which are trivial.
 That is why no one seemed to understand anything he was saying (though they were quite aware that there was something to his understanding).